How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each round, flat-faced, bevelled edge, peach tablet, engraved with "CN" over "0.5" on one side and "G" on the other, contains clonazepam 0.5 mg.
+Each round, flat-faced, bevelled-edged, peach tablet, engraved with "CN" over "0.5" on one side and "G" on the other, contains 0.5 mg of clonazepam.
 Nonmedicinal ingredients: FD&C Yellow No. 6 Aluminum Lake, lactose, magnesium stearate, maize starch, microcrystalline cellulose, and pregelatinized starch.

-Each round, flat-faced, bevelled edge, white tablet, engraved with "CN" over "2" on one side and "G" on the other, contains clonazepam 2 mg.
+Each round, flat-faced, bevelled-edged, white tablet, engraved with "CN" over "2" on one side and "G" on the other, contains 2 mg of clonazepam.
 Nonmedicinal ingredients: lactose, magnesium stearate, maize starch, microcrystalline cellulose, and pregelatinized starch.

 How should I use this medication?